Overview: In this lesson, you learn how to use the Linear Solid tool to create structural members and flow segments.

 Tutorial: How to use the Profile Library for linear solids

 BIM Profiles toolbar

-Note: If the BIM Profiles toolbar is not displayed on the right-hand side of your screen, right-click on the Tool Panel at the right-hand side of your screen, then choose BIM Profiles in the context menu.
+You can access the BIM profiles panel by clicking the I-beam on the right-hand side of your screen.
+If the BIM Profiles toolbar is not displayed on the right-hand side of your screen, right-click on the Tool Panel at the right-hand side of your screen, then choose BIM Profiles in the context menu.

 The following illustration shows the BIM Profiles Panel.

 The drop-down box at the top (1) acts as a filter.
 There are different domains on which you can filter: Generic, Structural Concrete, Structural Steel, HVAC, Piping and Electrical.

 Note: If you don't have any profiles in a certain domain, you will not be able to filter on it.